Festive decorations, snowy mountain peaks, and winter wildlife: contrary to popular belief, winter in California is a real thing.

 Located a 25-minute drive from the north shore of Lake Tahoe, Truckee deserves its own spot on this roundup of excellent California winter destinations because it’s worthy of a getaway in its own right, not just for its proximity to Tahoe!

-There are so many things to do in Truckee during the winter that it would be hard to do all of this in a day — so make it a weekend trip, or tack it on to a long trip to Tahoe and other destinations in Northern California.
+There are so many things to do in Truckee during the winter that it would be hard to do all of this in a day — so make it a weekend trip from the Bay Area, or tack it on to a long trip to Tahoe and other destinations in Northern California.

 Backcountry skiing is a fun activity for skiers looking for something different than a normal ski run at a resort, like you’d find all over Tahoe.
 Led by a guide, you can explore the wilderness of Truckee on skis and enjoy the snowy outdoors.